Lat pulldowns are a staple in many of the programs I have written for my athletes and used myself.

 Benefits Of A Close Grip Lat Pulldown

 - You can use more weight.
-If you’re looking to increase the overall strength of your back, you can use more load compared to a wide grip pulldown.
-This is also helpful if you’re working your way towards increased chin up strength or maybe even your first chin up.
+If you want to increase your backโs overall strength, you can use more load compared to a wide grip pulldown.
+This is also helpful if youโre working your way towards increased chin up strength or maybe even your first chin up.

 Cons Of A Close Grip Lat Pulldown